mikwielgus/undoredo/README.md

 # undoredo

-`undoredo` is an undo-redo library that works by wrapping a collection inside a decorator that observes the incoming insertions, removals, and pushes, recording the changes in a reversible incremental diff structure.
+`undoredo` is an undo-redo Rust library that works by wrapping a collection inside a decorator that observes the incoming insertions, removals, and pushes, recording the changes in a reversible incremental diff structure.

 This approach makes `undoredo` easier to use than other undo-redo libraries.
 Storing incremental diffs is much more succint and reliable than the commonly used [Command pattern](https://en.wikipedia.org/wiki/Command_pattern).
-The programmer is relieved from having to maintain application-specific implementations of commands, often complicated and prone to elusive runtime bugs, on which the Command pattern operates.
+The programmer is relieved from having to maintain application-specific implementations of commands, often complicated and prone to elusive runtime bugs, on which the Command pattern has to operate.

-## Basic usage
+## Usage

 First, add `undoredo` to your `Cargo.toml`: